bellanich/git-cheatsheet/README.md

 ### Option 2: Compile from Source

 If you prefer to customize the cheatsheet, you can compile the LaTeX source files yourself.
-Follow these steps:

-   1. **Prerequisites.** Ensure you have LaTeX installed on your system.
-You can download it from [LaTeX Project][weblink-latex-project].
+Follow the steps outlined below.

+   1. **Prerequisites.** If you wish to compile LaTeX locally, then ensure that you have **(a)** [LaTeX][weblink-latex-project] installed on your system and **(b)** an integrated writing environment for LaTeX like [TexStudio][weblink-download-texstudio].
+Alternatively, you can compile via a web-based application like [Overleaf][weblink-overleaf-homepage].

    2. **Clone the Repository.** Clone this repository to your local machine using Git.

-**Source code structure.** The code structure within the `src` dir is as follows:
+#### Source code structure

+All the LaTeX source code is located in the `src` directory.

 - The [src/main.tex][source-code-main.tex] file generates the cheatsheet PDF.
 This means importing all the necessary LaTeX packages, cheatsheet documents, and predefined document styling.
-- The [src/sections/][source-code-sections-dir] directory holds the contents of the cheatsheet.
+- The [src/sections/][source-code-sections-dir] directory holds the topic-specific cheatsheet contents.
-- The [src/images/][source-code-images-dir] directory contains all the images used in this repo.
+- The [src/images/][source-code-images-dir] directory contains all the figures used in this repo.
 - The [src/styling/][source-code-styling-dir] directory contains page formatting definitions, color definitions, and custom (style-specific) commands definitions.